 Now, it being an acknowledged thing, my dear friends, that we have rights, and that we like to have these facts well known to all whom it may concern how—glad you will be if I can point out to you certain rights which some of you have scarcely considered at all.

-I have met with numbers of worshipful old gentlemen, industrious young workmen, and women of all degrees, who knew well how to use our favourite phrase in its common vulgar sense; but I knew a worshipful old baker, in an old country town, who used it oftener than any of them.
+I have met with numbers of worshipful old gentlemen, industrious young workmen, and women of all degrees, who knew well how to use our favourite phrase in its common vulgar sense.
+Still, I knew a worshipful old baker, in an old country town, who used it oftener than any of them.
 To hear him hold forth about his rights, did one’s heart good, and made one proud of one’s country.
 Everybody else’s rights appeared flat and tame compared with his, and the best of it was, that no one was ever heard to dispute them.

 Dear old man, he is dead now, but some of his rights survive him.
-I was on my way home to the neighbourhood of that little country town wherein, for so many years, he might have been seen on a summer evening, standing in his shop door, and exercising the rights he loved, when it so happened that I heard some of my countrymen also discoursing about their rights, and the more they talked, the more petty and insignificant seemed their rights compared with those of Mr Bryce, the baker.
+I was on my way home to the neighbourhood of that little country town wherein, for so many years, he might have been seen on a summer evening, standing in his shop door, and exercising the rights he loved, when it so happened that I heard some of my countrymen also discoursing about their rights.
+The more they talked, the more petty and insignificant seemed their rights compared with those of Mr Bryce, the baker.

 We took our tickets at the London terminus of the Great Northern Railway, and entered an empty carriage; in a corner seat, however, a gentleman’s greatcoat was lying; presently a lady got in, and now the two vacant seats were, it so happened, as far as possible, asunder.